-To date, we have received yDNA test results from ten volunteers from seven different Adamthwaite lines:
+To date, we have received yDNA test results from eleven volunteers from seven different Adamthwaite lines:

 yDNA results have confirmed that our two testers from the GREY line are certainly very closely related, and we have a further match to the GREY line results who does NOT carry the surname ADAMTHWAITE - research is ongoing to discover if there could be a genetic connection; and the two OLIVE line testers are also an excellent match to each other (confirming the family trees which we had produced from written evidence).

 Back in 2013 we received a second set of results from the BLUE line, which has thrown up something of a puzzle.
 The first set of results received (from a tester descended from Alexander Adamthwaite and Clara Courtney, fell into the comparatively rare E1b1b1 haplogroup and confirmed that this line shares a common ancestor with that of the YELLOW line.
 This is something that we had suspected for some time.
 However, the second set of results, from a descendant of John William Adamthwaite and Esther Fletcher did NOT match either the first BLUE line tester, nor any other Adamthwaite line tested to date.
 I believe I have now resolved this puzzle (see Newsletter mentioned below), but if there is a third volunteer out there from the BLUE line who would be willing to take a DNA test, please get in touch.